elephantscale/es-training-new/course-outlines/Intro-to-quantum-computing.md

 * The course introduces computer scientists, physicists, and engineers to quantum algorithms and provides a blueprint for their implementations.

+* **Finance use cases**
+  * Front-office and back-office decisions on client management for "know your customer," credit origination, and onboarding,
+  * Treasury management, trading and asset management,
+  * Business optimization, including risk management and compliance.

 ## Benefits

 * After taking the course, participants will be able to